 The goal here is to enter the “gap” — space where you’re aware of yourself and what’s around you, but your mind is actually not thinking anything.

 This awareness is consciousness.
 It is your soul.
 Start small.
-Try meditating for 5 min a day, and you can build from there I recommend using a meditation timer: my favorite is Zen-friend Find a time that works for you that you can incorporate into your daily routine.
+Try meditating for 5 min a day to identify altered states of consciousness, and you can build from there I recommend using a meditation timer: my favorite is Zen-friend Find a time that works for you that you can incorporate into your daily routine.

 I like to meditate for 20 minutes in the morning after my journal.
-Creating a daily meditation routine won’t always be an easy journey.
+Creating a daily meditation routine won’t always be an easy journey, I discovered that when I started looking for how to meditate for beginners.
 Keep in mind: Patience, perseverance, & nonjudgment Be patient with yourself, for the time will pass anyway Persevere, even at times you want to give up Be easy on yourself when your mind wanders..
 Don’t judge yourself, just do your best You can try putting on relaxing music or sounds of nature while you meditate or try following a guided meditation.

 I highly recommend you to read more about yoga philosophy here to understand deeply the meditation purposes – I think it’s so beautifully designed and so user-friendly.